MehediAhamed/BanglaForge/README.md

 ## 📄 License

 <!-- PLACE: Specify license (e.g., MIT, CC BY 4.0) -->
-This dataset is released under the [LICENSE NAME] license.
+This dataset is released under the MIT license.